KaloyanMarshalov/Telerik-Academy-Homeworks/README.md

 # Telerik-Academy-Homeworks
-All of my homework assignments from Telerik Academy 2015-2016 season
+All of my homework assignments from Telerik Academy 2015-2016 season.